10 Ways Daylight Saving Time Is Bad For You

 You’ll Look Older

 That extra hour of sunlight you’re getting in the afternoons during Daylight Saving Time does more than just increase your skin cancer risk.
 Even when sun damage doesn’t turn into skin cancer, it still ages the skin, increasing the appearance of fine lines and wrinkles.
-In fact, researchers at Case Western Reserve University found that identical twins who got more sun exposure looked significant older than their sun-eschewing counterparts.
-The good news?
-You can still turn back the clock with these 20 Secrets of Ageless Celebrities.
+In fact, researchers at Case Western Reserve University found that identical twins who got more sun exposure looked significantly older than their sun-eschewing counterparts.

 You’ll Spend More Cash

 Those long days during Daylight Saving Time may hurt your bank account.
 According to a study conducted by J.P.
-Morgan Chase, Daylight Savings increases per capita spending on cards by .9 percent, while the end of DST marks a dip in spending of 3.5 percent.
+Morgan Chase, Daylight Saving increases per capita spending on cards by 0.9 percent, while the end of DST marks a dip in spending of 3.5 percent.
 Here are a few more reasons Why Daylight Saving Time is the Worst Thing Ever.

 You’ll Shell Out More on Food